 3.1.
 All solo works requiring piano must be performed with live piano accompaniment.

 3.1.1.
-Entrants submitting accompanied works that are self-published or deemed by NTC to be lesser-known will be notified of such by the Collaborative Pianists’ Chair on December 22, 2022, and will be required to provide a pianist at their expense for the live rounds.
-If a competitor is unwilling to secure an outside pianist, they may withdraw by midnight Eastern Standard Time, December 31, 2022 and receive a refund of their application fee; no refunds will be given for withdrawals after this date.
+Entrants submitting accompanied works that are self-published or deemed by NTC to be lesser-known will be notified of such by the Collaborative Pianists’ Chair by December 22, 2023, and will be required to provide a pianist at their expense for the live rounds.
+If a competitor is unwilling to secure an outside pianist, they may withdraw by midnight Eastern Standard Time, December 31, 2023 and receive a refund of their application fee; no refunds will be given for withdrawals after this date.

 3.1.2.
 All other applicants who requested an NTC pianist in any of the solo divisions must:

-A. Upon notification of acceptance to the live rounds, send a PDF of their piano score to their assigned pianist no later than midnight Eastern Standard Time, February 1, 2023.
+- Upon notification of acceptance to the live rounds, send a PDF of their piano score to their assigned pianist no later than midnight Eastern Standard Time, February 1, 2024.

 Applicants who do NOT request an NTC pianist at the time of their original application will not be allowed to request one at any time thereafter.

-- JANUARY 20, 2023 – Notification of acceptance to the live rounds will be posted on the NTC website.
+- JANUARY 20, 2024 – Notification of acceptance to the live rounds will be posted on the NTC website.
 Pianist assignments and contact information will also be posted that day, along with a rehearsal and competition schedule.
-This schedule is to be considered final at the time of publication; due to the complexity of scheduling soloists, ensembles and NTC pianists, no adjustments may be made for any reason.
+This schedule is to be considered final at the time of publication; no adjustments may be made for any reason.

-- FEBRUARY 1, 2023 – Deadline to pay NTC pianist fee online AND send music to the NTC pianist.
-Competitors who requested an NTC pianist in their application MUST pay the pianist fee, even if they subsequently decide to hire an outside pianist.
+- FEBRUARY 1, 2024 – Competitors who requested an NTC pianist in their application MUST pay the pianist fee by 11:59 PM on this date, even if they subsequently decide to hire an outside pianist.
 Any competitor who has failed in either aspect of these submissions will be notified of their delinquency on February 2, and will have 48 hours to rectify the omission, with a penalty of $95.
 Any failure beyond that deadline will result in disqualification, at which time alternate contestants may be invited.
-There are NO refunds given; if an applicant pays the fee online and fails to send their music, NTC will not refund their money.
+There are NO refunds given to disqualified applications; if an applicant pays the fee online and fails to send their music, NTC will not refund their money.